martinezmatias/website/content/home/about.md

 I have worked in the private sector as software developer (Java, Web, SOA, Mobile).
 Currently I develop and maintain [Astor](https://github.com/SpoonLabs/astor), an automated program repair framework, and [Coming](https://github.com/SpoonLabs/coming), a tool for mining commits  from Git repositories.

+**News**: I appear in the second place on the ranking of **Most Impactful Early-stage Software Engineering Researchers** during the period 2013-2020,  elaborated by the E. Wong et colleagues at [A bibliometric assessment of software engineering themes, scholars and institutions (2013–2020)](https://www.sciencedirect.com/science/article/abs/pii/S0164121221001266), and in the nineteenth place on the ranking of **Most Active Early-stage Software Engineering Researchers in Top-Quality journals**.